top of page

 East London, South Africa

 Greensleeves is a children’s home outside East London, South Africa, providing holistic residential care for abandoned and abused children.
-It was founded by a local family, namely Aunty Di and her husband Ian.
+It was founded by a local family (Aunty Di and her husband Ian).
 Initially taking care of one child whose mother had asked the couple for help, Greensleeves is currently home to almost 30 kids.
 With a lot of love, generosity, and support from the local community, Aunty Di and Ian managed to construct several buildings on their farm – the main hall with kitchen, classrooms, bathroom facilities, and computers as well as a separate school building and two safe houses with dormitories for the children.
-Except for some of the older kids, who study at a local high school, all the children attend classes at the Greensleeves school.
-Volunteers spend time with the children to assist the onsite nannies and engage in activities and workshops for the Greensleeves kids.
+Except for some of the older kids, who study at a local high school, all children attend classes at the Greensleeves school.
+Volunteers spend time with them to assist the onsite nannies and engage in activities and workshops.
 The atmosphere resembles a family setting more so than an institutional facility.
 In that vein, one core vision is to build cluster homes where children can live together as families with a house mother.
-Volunteers have their own quarters onsite free of charge and are given three meals a day.
+Volunteers have their own quarters and are provided three meals a day.

 Imagine Scholar